prajjwalbajpai/stdlib-showcase/README.md

 # Neural Network Implementation in JavaScript with stdlib

 ## Description
-- This project is an implementation of a neural network in JavaScript using the StdLib library.
+- This project is an implementation of a neural network in JavaScript using the [stdlib](https://github.com/stdlib-js/stdlib) library.

 - [Wine-quality](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009) dataset was used for demonstation.